How do the free will offers work?

 No, there is no obligation to leave any money to Action Medical Research for using the free will offer, although many people kindly do.

 What about COVID-19 restrictions?

-Solicitors have also put in measures in place to prepare your will safely, such as taking instructions over the telephone or via a video call.
-You will be given details on how to have your signature witnessed while maintaining social distancing.
+Solicitors have put in measures in place where necessary, such as taking instructions over the telephone or via a video call.
+You will also be given details on how to have your signature witnessed while maintaining social distancing.

 How do I get in touch with a solicitor?

 If you are using the National Free Wills Network offer, you will be sent a pack in the post containing the list of solicitors that are nearest to you.
 You can get in touch with any of the solicitors on the list to make an appointment.

 Are any types of will excluded from the offer?

 We can only offer simple (i.e. straightforward) wills.
 These can be single or couple (mirror) wills.
 If you have a more complicated will (for example, if you own property abroad), you will be given details on how to make your will.

 Does the offer cover the whole of the UK?